Uzbekistan Trip. Day 3: Bukhara

 Nu'man wanted to buy the Uzbek hat, but it was rather expensive here

-I luv Bukhara!
+I love Bukhara!

 The mulberry trees

-This our first time get into a Jewish Synagogue
+This our first time get into a Jewish synagogue.

 It was pretty small, for small quarters I guessed